Grant Of Probate

 Frequently Asked Questions

 A probate grant is needed to authenticate an individual’s demise and the appointment of an executor responsible for managing their wealth.
-It gives the concerned executor administrator to pay off debts and distribute the remaining assets to the beneficiaries as per the will (if present).
+It gives the concerned executor administrator the power to pay off debts and distribute the remaining assets to the beneficiaries as per the will (if present).

 It all starts when the executor gets hold of the original and authentic copy of the will.
 They should then hire an experienced lawyer to help them file an application and follow the legal steps involved in obtaining their probate grant.
-The lawyer will then guide the executor with filing an application which the court will review before granting probate.
+The lawyer will then guide the executor with filing an application, which the court will review before granting probate.

-Not having a will can be risky as your family members will not have an authentic and legal document to rely on when it comes to estate management after your demise.
-If you want to avoid the lengthy probate process, you can opt for other estate management and wealth distribution means like setting up a family trust.
+Not having a will can be risky, as your family members will not have an authentic and legal document to rely on when it comes to estate management after your demise.
+If you want to avoid the lengthy probate process, you can opt for other estate management and wealth distribution means, like setting up a family trust.